History of cookware, how has our cookware changed?

-When did humans discover fire and use fire to cook food?
+When did humans first use fire to cook food?

-Evidence of humans using utilizing fire has been found at Israel’s, Qesem Cave dates back 300,000 to 400,000 years.
+Evidence of humans utilizing fire has been found at Israel’s Qesem Cave dates back 300,000 to 400,000 years.
 In the cave, a hearth was discovered.
 This shows that there was most likely a fire continuously burning in the cave.

 So when did primitive humans first cook food?

-Possibly 1.9 million years ago however this is debated.
-Unfortunately, fires don’t seem to leave much behind for archaeologists to sift through.
+Possibly 1.9 million years ago.
+However, this is debated.
+Unfortunately, fires do not seem to leave much behind for archaeologists to sift through.

 Why did primitive humans cook food?

-Not only does meat taste better when cooked it also kills bacteria.
-Importantly meat would have been hard to come by.
-The hunting of game with very primitive tools would have been extremely dangerous and come with great risk.
-Humans knew cooking extended the storage life of food.
+Not only does meat taste better when cooked, but it also kills bacteria.
+Importantly, meat would have been hard to come by.
+Hunting animals with very primitive tools would have been extremely dangerous and come with the risk of injury.
+But Humans knew cooking extended the storage life of food.

-Secondly, cooking food breaks down protein and plant cells, making food easier to cut, chew and digest.
-Eating raw meat burns a lot of calories, therefore, cooking meat provided essential calories for survival.
-There are even theories, cooking food was instrumental in the development of the human brain and lead to the evolution of man.
+Cooking food also breaks down protein and plant cells, making food easier to cut, chew and digest.
+Eating raw meat burns calories, so cooking meat actually provides more calories for survival than raw meat.
+There are even theories that cooking food was instrumental for the development of the human brain.
+And leading to human evolution.

 When did humans first boil water?

 Humans started boiling liquids probably at a much later date than cooking meat.
 However, some think Neanderthals were able to boil liquids using birch bark.